thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

 - 26/06/24
   - removed rxi's name from the link to microui and changed the desc a bit
   - added nuklear and suit

+- 17/09/24
+  it has been a while
+  - change link to Sol on Immediate Mode GUIs to the permanent one
+  - added the video essay on IMGUIs by Casey Muratori
+  - added "her", "this is what autumn feels like", "this is what space feels like" and "golden hour" by JVKE
+  - added "Deep Dive" and "Without You" by Creo